rjmurphy1922/AssignmentThree/README.md

 Technologies

-This project used HTML, CSS and javascript<p>
+This project used HTML, CSS and javascript and was launched on November 1st 2020.